sergiocarracedo/blog/source/_posts/2021/tips-using-typescript-and-vue.md

     }
 }
 ```
-For example in the case of `friend` you only need to go to the type declarations to know the 'friend` structure and properties, even your IDE can provide you autocomplete, but for `person` is very hard to know the object structure.
+For example in the case of `friend` you only need to go to the type declarations to know the `friend` structure and properties, even your IDE can provide you autocomplete, but for `person` is very hard to know the object structure.
 I hope this post can help you using Typescript and Vue.